kenzhengjk/limits_of_icl/README.md

 ```
 3. Update the paths in the notebook to point to your model directories
 4. Run the evaluation cells to reproduce our results and generate results of your own!

-## Citation

-If you use this code, please cite the paper.